naymurrahmanshahed/food-mania/README.md

 - User-friendly interface
 - Search for recipes by ingredients and cuisine type
 - Save and manage recipes in personal collections
-- Create shopping lists based on ingredients needed for recipe
 - View detailed recipe instructions with step-by-step photos

 ## Tools Used